Community Based

 As a Big/Little team, you decide together what you want to do and then your Little gets parent approval.
 We recommend that you keep a consistent schedule of outings and get together on a regular basis.
 Your local agency will provide more guidance on this.
 Until your relationship is established the outings will also depend on the comfort level of your Little’s parents, your Little and you.

-What are some good ideas for outings with my Little?
+What are some good ideas for outing with my Little?

 Share an activity that gives you something in common to talk about.
 Buy a comic book to read together.
 Play a board game.
 Hit a bucket of golf balls at the local driving range.
 Take a ride in the car with the radio on and talk about the music you like.
-In addition, the agency hosts over 60 events annually that are free to attend and include everything from kayaking and kickboxing to beach days.
+In addition, we host monthly events that are free to attend and include everything from outdoor picnics and environmental cleanups, to art activities and Cal Poly sporting events.
 You want to select activities that give each of you a chance to learn more about one another.
 For children, playing can be learning.
 Most important: keep it simple and enjoy yourselves!

 How much money should I spend?